 Quality of Life in Slums: Water and Sanitation

 Slums present a persistent challenge to economic and social development in India’s urban centers.
 As urbanization intensifies—projections show India’s urban population will grow by 250 million between 2008 and 2030—it is increasingly important to understand governance and communal life in these informal areas in order to refine effective policy solutions to improve quality of life for India’s urban citizens.
-The Quality of Life in Indian Slums Project is an interdisciplinary research project that aims to understand migration, regulation, governance, and housing in slums across India.
+The Quality of Life in Indian Slums Project is an interdisciplinary research project that aims at understanding migration, regulation, governance, and housing in slums across India.
 Distinct project components examine economic and legal dynamics in slums as well as innovative methodologies for studying slums.
 Together, these research components will produce a multi-faceted understanding of social and economic development in slums.

 Working to expand access to reliable and affordable energy while identifying low-cost solutions to reduce pollution and improve human health and productivity.
 It does so by working hand-in-hand with government and industry partners to identify innovative ideas, pilot them on the ground, and rigorously measure outcomes.
-This approach ensures the right questions are being answered and results can be scaled up into lasting policy changes.
+This approach ensures that the right questions are being answered and results can be scaled up for lasting policy changes.
 EPIC is a TCD partner.

 Ongoing projects include:

 Industrial production in India accounts for a large amount of air pollution that affects both citizens and environment.
 TCD is working with the Gujarat Pollution Control Board, the state agency responsible for environmental protection and emission regulations, to better understand the effects of monitoring emissions as they relate to industry and regulatory behavior.
 Thus far, TCD EPIC researchers have conducted sampling of air pollution in around 350 industrial units in Surat, Gujarat.